 Probably not, and you might wind up with even more new ones.

-Will people in general subconsciously treat you better?
+Will getting lean make people subconsciously treat you better?

 Yes, which is unfortunate.